samahali/fitness-tracker-dashboard-react/README.md

 ## 🐳 Running the App with Docker

+**Note:** The `docker-compose.yml` file here is implemented for local development only and is not intended for production.
+For production deployment, this project is hosted on **Render**, which handles the deployment with a `Dockerfile` rather than `docker-compose.yml`.
+Additionally, for development, we use a `Dockerfile.dev` to configure the environment appropriately for local development.

 ### **3️⃣ Start the Docker Containers**
 Make sure **Docker** and **Docker Compose** are installed, then run:
 ```sh